 [4] Schweizer, “The Retreat from Remarriage.”

-[5] Daniel Hawkins and Alan Booth, “Unhappily Ever After: Effects of Long-Term, Low-Quality Marriages on Wellbeing,” Social Forces 84, no. 1 (September 2005): 464.
-The authors of this study mention an earlier study (Waite et al., 2002) that got a lot of attention from religious organizations.
-That study used only one item to determine marital quality, and it said that two thirds of unhappily married couples who stayed married for 5 more years were happier.
+[6] Daniel Hawkins and Alan Booth, “Unhappily Ever After: Effects of Long-Term, Low-Quality Marriages on Wellbeing,” Social Forces 84, no. 1 (September 2005): 464.
+The authors of this study mention an earlier study by Waite and colleagues that received substantial attention from religious organizations.
+That study used only one item to determine marital quality and reported that two-thirds of unhappily married couples who stayed married for five more years were happier.
 The Hawkins and Booth study was different.
-In addition to being much more thorough, it specifically focused on people who had been married (very unhappily) for more than 12 years; it used several items to measure marital quality, and it determined that those who divorced from these chronically long-term at-risk marriages were significantly happier after divorce than they had been before.
+In addition to being more thorough, it specifically focused on people who had been very unhappily married for more than twelve years, used several items to measure marital quality, and found that those who divorced from these chronically low-quality marriages were significantly happier after divorce than they had been before.

 [7] Ibid., 464.